November 10, 2015

 How Student Reading Compares to the Level Required in College and Careers

-Likewise, students in grades 1–12 are selecting books to read at levels far lower than the reading they’ll be responsible for as an adult and in workplace settings.
+- Likewise, students in grades 1–12 are selecting books to read at levels far lower than the reading they’ll be responsible for as adults and in workplace settings.
 Informational articles can begin to bridge this gap.

-Even as states opt out of formal Common Core State Standards, the impact of new expectations for nonfiction reading can be seen nationwide; however, levels of nonfiction reading are still far below where they need to be, with girls, in particular, trailing their male counterparts.
+- Even as states opt out of the Common Core State Standards, the impact of new expectations for nonfiction reading can be seen nationwide; however, levels of nonfiction reading are still far below where they need to be, with girls, in particular, trailing their male counterparts.